-Adfenix to rise again as Realforce
+Adfenix to Rise Again as Realforce

-GOTHENBURG, Sweden, March 20, 2023 (GLOBE NEWSWIRE) -- Used by thousands of estate agencies around the world, Adfenix has long been known for its high-performing social media advertising campaigns and lead-generation capabilities.
+GOTHENBURG, Sweden, March 20, 2023 (GLOBE NEWSWIRE) -- Used by thousands of real estate brokerages around the world, Adfenix has long been known for its high-performing social media advertising campaigns and lead-generation capabilities.

 In acquiring customer data company Quedro and media management company Brandkeeper over the last 18 months, Adfenix made it clear that it had ambitions beyond social media advertising.